 For more information on Leave No Trace Click Here

 The terrain is very rocky with deep fissures and cracks, there are also loose rocks and steep cliff areas.
-Please keep well away from any cliffs and steep rocky areas, as they may be dangerous.
+Please stay on the way-marked walking trails and keep well away from any cliffs and steep rocky areas, as they may be dangerous.
 The limestone can get very slippery when wet so extreme caution must be taken.
-Strong walking boots and a map and compass are essential.
-The weather is also very changeable so waterproof clothing should also be carried.
+Strong walking boots are essential and a map and compass are recommended.
+The weather is very changeable so waterproof clothing should also be carried.

 To enjoy your visit to the park to the full it is important to be aware of the following health and safety recommendations: